httpwg/http-extensions/draft-ietf-httpbis-header-structure.md

 2. While input_string is not empty:
    1. Let item be the result of running Parse Parameterised Identifier from Text ({{parse-param-id}}) with input_string.
    2. Append item to items.
-   3. If items has more than 256 members, fail parsing.
-   4. Discard any leading OWS from input_string.
+   3. Discard any leading OWS from input_string.
-   5. If input_string is empty, return items.
+   4. If input_string is empty, return items.
-   6. Consume a COMMA from input_string; if no comma is present, fail parsing.
+   5. Consume a COMMA from input_string; if no comma is present, fail parsing.
-   7. Discard any leading OWS from input_string.
+   6. Discard any leading OWS from input_string.
-   8. If input_string is empty, fail parsing.
+   7. If input_string is empty, fail parsing.
 3. No structured data has been found; fail parsing.